nuitrcs/intro_to_SQL/intro_sql.md

 FROM patients
 WHERE birth_date BETWEEN '1963-01-01' AND '2000-01-01';
 ```

+### Exercise

+Select all the columns from the patients database where the height is between 160 and 180.

 ## `IN`

 `IN` lets you specify a lot of values that you would otherwise join together with an `OR` statement: